jacksleight/laravel-omni/README.md

 ## Troubleshooting

-### Error `Using $this when not in object context`
+* **Error:** `Using $this when not in object context`
   You may be trying to use a computed Livewire property in a standard non-Livewire template.

 ## Credits